ghovax/ghovax.github.io/posts/mnist-arduino/index.md

 # Performance and Limitations

 The system achieves reasonable real-time performance.
-A complete capture-process-predict cycle takes approximately 2-3 seconds: 2.2 seconds for serial transfer of the image, 0.1-0.3 seconds for image preprocessing, 0.2-0.5 seconds for CNN inference on CPU, and minimal overhead for Flask routing and JSON encoding.
+A complete capture-process-predict cycle takes approximately $2$-$3$ seconds: $2.2$ seconds for serial transfer of the image, $0.1$-$0.3$ seconds for image preprocessing, $0.2$-$0.5$ seconds for CNN inference on CPU, and minimal overhead for Flask routing and JSON encoding.
 On a modern CPU, this is acceptable for interactive use.

 The main bottleneck is the serial transfer.
 At 115200 baud, transferring 25,344 bytes is fundamentally limited by the USB serial bandwidth.
-Using a higher baud rate (921600 is supported by many Arduino boards) would reduce transfer time to under 0.3 seconds, but the Arduino Nano 33 BLE's USB stack becomes unreliable at those speeds in my testing.
-An alternative would be to reduce image resolution further, but 176x144 already pushes the lower limit of usable detail for handwritten digits.
+Using a higher baud rate (921600 is supported by many Arduino boards) would reduce transfer time to under $0.3$ seconds, but the Arduino Nano 33 BLE's USB stack becomes unreliable at those speeds in my testing.
+An alternative would be to reduce image resolution further, but $176 \times 144$ already pushes the lower limit of usable detail for handwritten digits.

-Model inference is quite fast even on CPU because the 28x28 input is tiny by modern deep learning standards.
+Model inference is quite fast even on CPU because the $28 \times 28$ input is tiny by modern deep learning standards.
 The entire network has only about 100,000 parameters.
 On a GPU, inference would be under 10ms, but for a single-image pipeline, the overhead of GPU memory transfer exceeds the compute savings.

 The accuracy in real-world conditions depends heavily on how the digit is presented to the camera.
 The MNIST dataset consists of centered, normalized digits with good contrast.
 Real camera images have variable lighting, perspective distortion, shadows, and positioning.
 The thresholding step helps by removing background, but if lighting is poor or the digit is too small in frame, accuracy suffers.
-In practice, with reasonable lighting and a black marker on white paper held at the right distance, the system achieves 85-90% accuracy on the first try.
+In practice, with reasonable lighting and a black marker on white paper held at the right distance, the system achieves $85$-$90$% accuracy on the first try.

 # Lessons Learned